Promoting Your Games

 Can a Community Games use the word ‘Olympics’ or ‘Paralympics’?

 The International Olympic Committee is very protective of the words ‘Olympics’ and ‘Paralympics’ and the Olympic rings and Paralympic symbol.
 An event cannot feature the words ‘Olympics’ or ‘Paralympics’ in its title, for example it cannot be called the ‘Newtown Olympics’.
-In written copy it is only permissible to use the words in a factual way, for example talking about the fact that the Community Games is celebrating the London 2012 Olympic and Paralympic Games.
+In written copy it is only permissible to use the words in a factual way, for example talking about the fact that the Community Games is inspired by the London 2012 Olympic and Paralympic Games.
 It is not permissible to talk about ‘Olympic-style’ events, but you could refer to ‘Olympic’ sports when talking about the sports on offer at your Community Games.
 You could also talk about teams at your Games representing countries that compete in the Olympic Games.

 Does an existing event have to rebrand itself to be classified as a Community Games, e.g. the Newtown Summer Show - would we be asking them to change their name to the Newtown Community Games?